 - 5. Between 1 January 2019 and 30 June 2020: - a.
 FFG was in the business of manufacturing and selling dairy, plant-based beverages, nutritional products, cereal and snack foods; - b.
 FFG had four main sites from which it conducted its business (Main Sites), which were: - i.
 102 Old Dookie Road, Shepparton VIC 3630 (Shepparton or Shepparton Warehouse); - ii.
 8a Williamson Road, Ingleburn NSW 2565 (Ingleburn); - iii.
 379 Murrami Road, Stanbridge NSW 2705 (Leeton); and - iv.
-2/333 Frankston-Dandenong Road, Dandenong South VIC 3175, and 73 Monash Drive, Dandenong South VIC 3175 (Dandenong); - c.
+2/333 Frankston-Dandenong Road, Dandenong South VIC 3175, and 73Monash Drive, Dandenong South VIC 3175 (Dandenong); - c.
 FFG used an inventory management software named QAD (QAD); - d.
 FFG monitored its inventory by use of QAD; - e.
 FFG produced, from time to time, inventory reports exported or extracted from QAD, referred to internally variously as "inventory review reports", "inventory movement reports" and "inventory analysis reports";

-- g. each item of inventory recorded in QAD had assigned to it a status code (Status Code); - h. each QAD Status Code was assigned as either: - i. "non-nettable", or - ii. "nettable"; - i.
-FFG could only raise invoices against items of inventory coded in QAD as having a Status Code that was "nettable"; - j.
-FFG could not raise invoices against items recorded in QAD as having a Status Code that was "non-nettable"; - only inventory coded in QAD as having a Status Code that was "nettable" was available for sale; - I. inventory coded in QAD as having a Status Code that was "non-nettable" was not available for sale; and - m. the inventory that was assigned a Status Code that was "non-nettable" (Non-Nettable Inventory) included stock that was non-existent (or "virtual"), reject, expired or otherwise unsaleable stock for which no sale price or other monetary benefit was likely to be received (Unsaleable Inventory). - 6.
+- f.
+QAD contained a record of FFG's inventory levels (by number of items) and inventory values (in dollars); - g. each item of inventory recorded in QAD had assigned to it a status code (Status Code); - h. each QAD Status Code was assigned as either: - i. "non-nettable", or - ii. "nettable"; - FFG could only raise invoices against items of inventory coded in QAD as having a Status Code that was "nettable"; - j.
+FFG could not raise invoices against items recorded in QAD as having a Status Code that was "non-nettable"; - k. only inventory coded in QAD as having a Status Code that was "nettable" was available for sale; - I. inventory coded in QAD as having a Status Code that was "non-nettable" was not available for sale; and - m. the inventory that was assigned a Status Code that was "non-nettable" (Non-Nettable Inventory) included stock that was non-existent (or "virtual"), reject, expired or otherwise unsaleable stock for which no sale price or other monetary benefit was likely to be received (Unsaleable Inventory). - 6.
 On and from 1 January 2019, by reason of his position as CEO and Managing Director of FFG, Macleod knew or ought to have known of the facts referred to in paragraph 5. - 7.
 On and from 1 January 2019, by reason of his position as CFO and Company Secretary of FFG, Nicholas knew or ought to have known of the facts referred to in paragraph 5.